-Liberal Leader Justin Trudeau, Conservatives’ Andrew Scheer, New Democrat Jagmeet Singh, Bloc Québécois’ Yves-François Blanchet and Green Party’s Elizabeth May are poised to promise plans on everything from health care to climate change and the economy.
+Liberal Leader Justin Trudeau, the Conservatives’ Andrew Scheer, New Democrat Jagmeet Singh, Bloc Québécois Leader Yves-François Blanchet and the Green Party’s Elizabeth May are poised to promise plans on everything from health care to climate change and the economy.

 To help make sense of it all, Global News is tracking what’s been promised by the major federal party leaders.

 Here’s a running list of pledges the leaders have made in the months ahead of the election and during the campaign.

 - May 5: Scheer says a Conservative government would balance the books in five years.

 - May 7: Scheer delivers a speech on foreign policy pledges, promising an “eyes wide open” approach with China.
 He says he would move the Canadian embassy in Israel from Tel Aviv to Jerusalem.
 He also promises to stand up to Russia.

 - May 16: In a speech at the Economic Club of Canada, Scheer unveils a series of pledges on the economy, including “a Canada fuelled exclusively by Canadians by 2030.”

 - May 28: As Bill C-71 passes, Scheer promises he would repeal the Liberals’ new firearms legislation.

 - May 28: Scheer outlines several commitments on immigration.
 He says he would close a loophole in the Safe Third Country Agreement between Canada and the United States.
 He also promises improved language training, better recognition of work credentials and refocusing the government-sponsored refugee program on victims of atrocities.